 Everything Forever: Legal deposit libraries of UK and Ireland celebrate 10th anniversary of digital collecting

-• 10 years ago, the six legal deposit libraries of the UK and Ireland gained the right to receive a copy of every UK electronic publication, on the same basis as they have received print publications such as books, magazines and newspapers for several centuries.
+10 years ago, the six legal deposit libraries of the UK and Ireland gained the right to receive a copy of every UK electronic publication, just as they have received print publications such as books, magazines and newspapers for several centuries.

-• Digital collecting enables the libraries to collect non-print publications, including websites, e-books, and online journals, creating an unprecedented collection of digital and online publishing that captures the contemporary experience of living in the UK and Ireland
+Digital collecting enables the libraries to collect non-print publications, including websites, e-books, and online journals.
+This has created an unprecedented collection of digital and online publishing that captures the contemporary experience of living in the UK and Ireland.

 In the 10 years since the introduction of non-print (electronic) legal deposit, we have collected more than 10 million journal articles and nearly 800,000 books.
 We have made available 3 terabytes of digital mapping, including annual snapshots of Ordnance Survey large-scale mapping of Britain.
-Electronic legal deposit includes government and official publications from the UK, Scotland, Wales and Northern Ireland, publications from charities and campaigning organisations, sheet music, academic journals, local histories, and publications from self-publishers through to the largest publishers in the UK.
+Electronic legal deposit includes government and official publications from the UK, Scotland, Wales and Northern Ireland.
+It also includes publications from charities and campaigning organisations, as well as sheet music, academic journals, local histories, and publications from self-publishers through to the largest publishers in the UK.

 This record of digital and online publishing from the UK, enabled by electronic legal deposit regulations, includes regular snapshots of UK websites, amounting to millions of websites, billions of files and 1.3 petabytes of data.
-The UK Web Archive has over 100 curated collections, with subjects as varied as global events like the Covid-19 pandemic, general elections since 2005, the London Olympics and Paralympics in 2012, celebrations marking the centenary of the Easter Rising in Ireland in 2016, Brexit and every aspect of local and national life, providing an essential resource for researchers now and in the future.
+The UK Web Archive has over 100 curated collections.
+Subjects include global events like the COVID-19 pandemic, general elections since 2005, the London Olympics and Paralympics in 2012, celebrations marking the centenary of the Easter Rising in Ireland in 2016, Brexit; and every aspect of local and national life.
+It provides an essential resource for researchers now and in the future.

 Digital collecting provides a record of what may often be the only surviving copy of millions of pages of web content, as information shared publicly on the web is rapidly changed, deleted and replaced.
 The commitment to electronic legal deposit has also provided the UK Web Archive, established in 2004, with increased capacity to collect the UK’s online heritage.
 The UK Web Archive now holds millions of websites, helping people to understand current events and the recent past by preserving digital material before it is lost.

-Electronic legal deposit regulations have also offered the legal deposit libraries the opportunity to collaboratively address the challenges of mass collection, storage and access provision, ensuring that the content will be securely preserved for future generations.
+Electronic legal deposit regulations have also offered the legal deposit libraries the opportunity to collaboratively address the challenges of mass collection, storage and access provision.
+This ensures that the content will be securely preserved for future generations.

 Amina Shah, Chief Executive of the National Library of Scotland and current chair of the Legal Deposit Implementation Group, said: